Hi and welcome to the Junior Car Designer’s Easy Car Drawing Guide!!!

-One last thing: The drawings in this course where made in a program called Sketchbook Pro, which is what I use in the regular free tutorials.
+One last thing: The drawings in this course were made in a program called Sketchbook Pro, which is what I use in the regular free tutorials.

 Another reason for this is that I can highlight what I just did in each step, a request ( complaint ) I´ve been getting a lot from you guys in the free tutorials.
-And I must say it´s a perfectly reasonable one, because it´s is so logic.
+And I must say it´s a perfectly reasonable one because it´s is so logical.

 So now, go draw a car.
 Any car you want.
 Keep the drawing in a safe place and at the end of the course draw that same car and compare both drawings so you can see your improvements.

 Let´s begin then.
 It’s very important not to skip any steps.